 Salafsky, D., Moll, C. & Glider, P. (2007).
 Comparison of an In-Class vs. Online Alcohol Diversion Program to Reduce Alcohol Consumption and Negative Consequences Among College Students: Findings from a 2-year study.
 U.S. Department of Education’s 21st Annual National Meeting on Alcohol and Other Drug Abuse and Violence Prevention in Higher Education.
 October 18-21, 2007 Omaha, Nebraska.

-Saunders, J.B., Kypri, K., Walters, S.T., Laforge, W, & Larimer, M. (in press).
+Saunders, J.B., Kypri, K., Walters, S.T., Laforge, W, & Larimer, M. (2004).
 Approaches to brief intervention for hazardous drinking in young people.
 Alcoholism: Clinical and Experimental Research.

 Schroeder, R.C.
 (May 2001).
 High-Risk Drinking: A Research Based Approach to Alcohol Education on Campus.
 Presented at the annual conference of the American College Health Association.
 Las Vegas, NV.